Vanilla-OS/handbook/articles/en/install-and-manage-applications.md

     - MonsterObserver
 ---

-> This guide is for Kinetic (22.10), not Orchid.
-The documentation for Orchid is still being written.

 ## Introduction

 Vanilla OS allows installing packages and software from various sources.
 This guide will discuss them in detail.

-Vanilla OS comes with the option to enable Flatpak and AppImage in the initial setup.
-It also allows the installation of native packages using the `apx` package manager.
+Vanilla OS comes with Flatpak support enabled by default along with the Flathub catalog.

 ## Terminologies